confluentinc/ksql/docs/developer-guide/serialization.rst

 The ``JSON`` format supports JSON values.

 The JSON format supports all KSQL ref:`data types <data-types>`.
-As JSON doesn't itself support a map type, KSQL serializes ``MAP``s as JSON objects.
+As JSON doesn't itself support a map type, KSQL serializes ``MAP`` types as JSON objects.
 Because of this the JSON format can only support ``MAP`` objects that have ``STRING`` keys.

 The serialized object should be a Kafka-serialized string containing a valid JSON value.
 The format